 §9.2.
-Common Review Procedures1
+Common Review Procedures

-Every official and employee of the City, vested with the duty or authority to issue a permit, approval, decision or certificate shall not issue such permit, approval, decision or certificate for any use, building or purpose that conflicts with any provision of this chapter.
+Every official and employee of the city, vested with the duty or authority to issue a permit, approval, decision or certificate shall not issue such permit, approval, decision or certificate for any use, building or purpose that conflicts with any provision of this chapter.

-Before submitting an application required by this chapter, each applicant may hold a preconference with the administratorthe planning director to discuss the procedures, standards and regulations required for development approval in accordance with this chapter.
-In addition, preconferences with the administratorthe planning director shall be required as follows:
+Before submitting an application required by this chapter, each applicant may hold a preconference with the planning director to discuss the procedures, standards and regulations required for development approval in accordance with this chapter.
+In addition, preconferences with the planning director shall be required as follows:

-- 1. Zoning map (rezoning) (§9.3);
+- 1. Zoning map (rezoning) (0); - 2.
+Ordinance (text) amendments (§9.4);

-- 2. Ordinance (text) amendments (§9.4);
+§9.2.3 Applications

-- 3. Planned unit development reviews (§9.5); and
+- 3. Planned unit development reviews (§9.5);

 - 4. Special exception (§9.7); and

 - 5. Site plan review (§9.11).